 If Bandai had done this a year and a half ago I would have grabbed one.
 As it is I spent a lot of time super detailing and lighting the Revell kit (which is slightly bigger than Banadai's) and then I bought the Zvezda with all the Resin and PE aftermarket items along with a lighting kit.
 The Zvezda is almost twice the size of Bandai.
 I love Bandai and have all their smaller Star Wars kits but this came too late for me.
 I will pass.

-The Star destroyer Imperial-class-page contains all related products, articles, books, walkarounds and plastic scale modeling projects dedicated this topic.
+The Star destroyer Imperial-class-page contains all related products, articles, books, walkarounds and plastic scale modeling projects dedicated to this topic.
 This topic is categorised under: Science Fiction » Star Wars » Star destroyer Imperial-class